om-kumar-singh/Foodel/README.md

-# Go Food - Food Ordering Website
+# Foodel  - Food Ordering Website

 A simple and efficient food ordering website where users can browse menus, add items to their cart, and place orders online.